Share:

-On the 18th of November during the Congo Basin Day @ Forest Pavilion, come and join us for 9 sessions to get a full picture of the challenges and opportunities for the Congo Basin’s preservation.
+On the 18th of November during the Congo Basin Day @ Forest Pavilion, 8 sessions were organised for stakeholders and participants to get a full picture of the challenges and opportunities for the Congo Basin’s preservation.

 The protection, sustainable management and restoration of forests are essential elements of a viable pathway to achieving the international community's 1.5-degree goal as set by the Paris Agreement adopted in December 2015.